aestandish/SQL-Server/README.md

-# Linux SQL Server
+# SQL Server Setup w/ Docker Compose

-This code uses docker compose to pull and run a Linux sql server image.
+This code uses docker compose to pull and run a Linux SQL server image.

-## Getting Started

-### Prerequisities
+### Prerequisites

 In order to run this container you'll need docker and docker compose installed.